soypat/decaffeinator/tagalong/013-slices/README.md

 ```

 ## Slice of slices
-Slices can contain any type, including other slices.
+Slices can contain any type, including other slices... and those slices can contain more slices, and so on:
 ```go
 	// Create a tic-tac-toe board.
 	board := [][]string{